Buffalo AKG Art Museum

 Situated at the edge of Buffalo’s Delaware Park, designed by America’s foremost landscape architect, Frederick Law Olmsted.
-Its main buildings — one neoclassical and one modern — were designed by celebrated American architects Edward B. Green and Gordon Bunshaft.
+Its original main buildings — one neoclassical and one modern — were designed by celebrated American architects Edward B. Green and Gordon Bunshaft.

 The museum’s collections span some of the greatest moments in modern and contemporary art, beginning with its first acquisition, The Marina Piccola, Capri, 1859, by Albert Bierstadt — both the first painting and the first work gifted by an artist to enter the museum’s collection.